benj-lazaro/benj-lazaro.github.io/README.md

-# Personal Website v2
-Second iteration of my personal website
+# Benj Lazaro

+Hi, I'm Benj!
+Welcome to my Github Page

+## What is it

+This is the second iteeration of my Github Page